rails/rails/guides/source/testing.md

 end
 ```

-Rake Tasks for Running your Tests
+Commands to Run your Tests
 ---------------------------------

 You don't need to set up and run your tests by hand on a test-by-test basis.
 Rails comes with a number of commands to help in testing.
 The table below lists all commands that come along in the default Rakefile when you initiate a Rails project.